Kash-Pandz/MD_SIMULATION/README.md

 ```
 ### GROMACS

-GROMACS from source can be compiled inside the `openmm_sim` conda environment.
+GROMACS from source can be compiled using the following:

 1. Install required system dependence
 ```bash